 The FBAR for US expats is a very important form.
 It’s directly linked to your foreign-held bank account.
 Whether you need to file it or not depends on how much money you have each calendar year.
-Here at MyExpatTaxes, we decided to create a guide for you to understand what the FBAR is and what your responsibility is within it.
+Here at MyExpatTaxes, we decided to create a guide for you to understand what the FBAR is and what your responsibility is when filing your taxes.

 The Foreign Bank Account Report

 Typically, when US expats move abroad, one of the first things they secure for themselves is a bank account.
 So, if you’re living abroad and have your own bank account, we term this as a ‘’foreign bank account’’ in this post.

 The FBAR stands for Foreign Bank Account Report.
 It’s also known as FinCEN form 114 It is essentially a form that you as a US American abroad may be required to fill out.
 You’ll need to file it if you have a foreign bank account (or any other financial accounts) established overseas.
 This is especially so if you have a certain amount of money in these foreign accounts that exceeded a certain limit.

 You won’t be taxed on your foreign bank account because of this specific form.
 Important to note is it’s actually not a tax calculation form at all.
 Instead, it’s purely informational for US authorities.

 How to Determine if You Need to File an FBAR

 One thing Americans abroad need to do, so long as they have a foreign bank account, is to check bank statements periodically.
 Usually, families check their statements weekly, or monthly.
 We do encourage consistent tracking because the amount in your bank account will determine if you need to file.

 The minimum account threshold – or level – you as a US citizen abroad need to hold, to file for an FBAR is if you have over $10,000 combined from all your foreign bank accounts at any one time throughout the year.
 In order to determine you exceeded this threshold, you’ll need to periodically convert your foreign currency to US currency.